What Is A/B Testing for Mobile Apps?

 But you also need to identify whether these are your higher-quality users.
 Remember, you can get a lot of installs, but if your ads are misleading, these might not convert to engaged or paying users.

 Here are some specific creative elements that you can test:

 - Call to action (CTA) button and boxes

 - Ad dimensions

 - Colors and background

 You could A/B test ad distribution in mobile games to see how changes impact user behavior.
-Think about assessing the frequency of ads being shown or the placement of ads – for example, where users have the option to engage with an offerwall, rewarded videos, or other rewarded ad formats.
+Think about assessing the frequency of your ads being shown or the placement of your ads – for example, where users have the option to engage with an offerwall, rewarded videos, or other rewarded ad formats.

 You may want to assess the impact of raising bids on ads or cost per install (CPI) rates on conversion rates, return on investment (ROI), and app retention rates.